rakelley/SCSSkeleton/README.md

 ### Shorthand Media Queries

-`SCSSkeleton` provides shorthand variables for all media queries, allowing you to use, for instance, `@media #{$media-base} {}` instead of writing out `@media screen and (min-width: 960px)` each time.
+`SCSSkeleton` provides mixins for all media queries, allowing you to use, for instance, `@include media-base {` instead of writing out `@media screen and (min-width: 960px) {` each time.
 More importantly, all media queries of a given type will automatically reflect changes you make.

 ### Integrated Compass Mixins